cdb84/project-name/README.md

 $$> and it works inline!!!</p>
 </html>
 ```
-INPUT should specify where in your compiler statement the input goes,
+INPUT should specify where in your compiler statement the input file-path
-and OUTPUT should specify the output argument positioning.
+goes, and OUTPUT should specify the output argument positioning.
 This is done so that when the webserver live-compiles, it knows what
 files and paths to send into the compile statement.
 ## TODO